May 23, 2025, 11:01 PM

 May 22, 2025, 12:02 PM

-- The Kremlin announced no further direct peace talks between Russia and Ukraine have been scheduled.
+• The Kremlin stated that no future direct talks between Russia and Ukraine have been scheduled.

 Opinions